-Performance of Salmat Limited
+Performance of Salmat Ltd

-The graphs below shows the EPS performance of the Group for the past five years and the percentage of LTI shares and options that vested over that same period.
-The share price of the Group for the last year is presented and a comparison of the group's Total Shareholder Return (TSR) to the median of the TSR for the small ordinaries on the ASX (XSOAI) for the period from 1 July 2010 to 30 June 2013 and the small industrials on the ASX (XSIAI) for the period from 1 July 2011 to 30 June 2013.
+The graphs below shows the EPS performance of the group for the past five years and the percentage of LTI shares and options that vested over that same period.
+The share price of the group for the last year is presented and a comparison of the group's Total Shareholder Return (TSR) to the median of the TSR for the small ordinaries on the ASX (XSOAI) for the period from 1 July 2010 to 30 June 2013 and the small industrials on the ASX (XSIAI) for the period from 1 July 2011 to the current period.